houstontu0/data-engineering-test-houston-tu/README.md

 - Document design decisions in the README.

+# Design Decisions
-Found a dataset from kaggle (simple google search) Scanned the data for any inconsistencies
+Found a dataset from kaggle.com (simple google search) <br>
+Visually scanned the data for any inconsistencies <br>
-Data seemed alright, decided to remove a column to create a pipeline for missing values
+Data seemed alright, decided to remove a column to create a pipeline for missing values <br>
+Columns with missing values will simply be removed instead of replaced <br>
+The user was given the choice to remove or leave the column <br>